kelsieflynn/automythserver/README.md

 Testing: I've done most all my testing in virtualization, kvm.
 I did a few tests on older chromeboxes and it worked.
-I have no idea if it will boot on apple/mac or not, I put the rpms in the lineup, but I have no new mac to test it against right now.
+I have no idea if it will boot on apple/mac or not, I put the rpms in the lineup, but I have no newer mac to test it against right now.